Reliability

 Why don’t you bury the power lines?
 Wouldn’t this help prevent outages?

-For more info on why we don’t bury all powerlines—and how we’re also focused on continuing to strengthen our electrical system—read our blog article.
+For more info on why we don’t bury all powerlines—and how we’re also focused on continuing to strengthen our electrical system—read our blog here or explore our underground system here.

 Modernizing our grid